LLNL/RAJAPerf/docs/index.rst

 tunings of a variant to explore the performance implications of options that a programming model supports.

-.. note:: Available variants for a kernel do not need to include all possible
+.. note:: A kernel does not need to provide all possible variants in the
-          variants in the Suite.
-In some cases, a kernel appears only in the subset of variants that makes sense for the particular kernel.
+          Suite.
+Tyoically, each kernel provides only the subset of variants that makes sense for the kernel.

 The Suite can be run as a single process or with multiple processes when configured with MPI support.
 When running with multiple MPI processes, the same